ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 only play lands, and only a Volc and some Grixis fetches, so my identity remains a mystery.

--4 Cabal Therapy, -1 Conjurer's Bauble, +2 Hurkyl's Recall, +1 Echoing Truth, +1
+-4 Cabal Therapy, -1 Conjurer's Bauble
-Chain of Vapor, +1 Thoughtseize
++2 Hurkyl's Recall, +1 Echoing Truth, +1 Chain of Vapor, +1 Thoughtseize

 G2: I fetch and Thouhgtseize away a chalice, leaving them with a Sudden Shock, a Chandra, and a Fiery Confluence.
 They just play lands and I cantrip.
 On turn 3 I